contefranz/OpTop/README.md

 ## Overview

-**OpTop** is the direct consequence of the paper by Lewis and Grossetti (2019).
+**OpTop** is the direct consequence of the paper _A Statistical Approach for Optimal Topic Model Identification_ by Lewis and Grossetti (2019).
-The paper is in an advanced draft and is about to be submitted to a journal.

 Latent Dirichelet Allocation (LDA) was developed by Blei, Ng, and Jordan in 2003 [Blei et al., (2003)] and is based on